 In 2015, Macosko et al. described Drop-Seq, a droplet-based microfluidic approach allowing the study of single-cell transcriptomes (Macosko et al. 2015).
 Using a microfluidic device, single cells are co-encapsulated with individual beads barcoded with oligos in droplets.
 Following encapsulation, cell lysis occurs inside the droplets and the mRNA is then captured on the beads.
 After emulsion breakage, reverse transcription occurs in bulk and the cDNA is amplified, resulting in libraries, which can then be prepared for sequencing.

-The cell capture rate is a key parameter in Drop-Seq like approaches
+1: Improved cell capture rate – a key parameter in Drop-Seq like approaches

 The capture rate is a measure of the percentage of the initial single cells that will be sequenced.
 It corresponds to the percentage of cells that are co-encapsulated with a bead in the droplets.
 In other terms, the capture rate percentage is equal to the percentage of droplets containing a bead.

 The capture rate of Drop-Seq and Drop-Seq-like approaches is not influenced by the technique or the instrument used to achieve encapsulation.
 The capture rate is, however, directly dependent on the initial concentration of beads, as a higher initial bead concentration permits a higher capture rate.
 Therefore, the type of beads, which can be hard and non-deformable or soft and deformable, plays an essential role as different bead types can be loaded at different initial concentrations (Figure 1).

 Chemgenes beads, which are hard non-deformable beads, are used in the scRNA-Seq on Nadia protocol at an initial concentration of 600 beads per µl.
 This initial bead concentration corresponds to a cell capture rate of approximately 11%.
 The initial hard bead concentration in this protocol was chosen to ensure a low bead doublet rate.